 iv.
 Recognize your target audience and personalize the shopping experience

 B2B marketing sells solutions to businesses and detaches itself from individual buyers.
 B2C marketing thrives on long-term consumer relationships.
 When you are targeting individual customers, you would want to ensure each individual feels seen and heard.
 Therefore, your customer interactions must feel personalized to some extent.

 Personalization might be as simple as greeting your customer by name or as complex as gathering their data and offering them customized product selection when they visit your eCommerce app as a returning customer.
-Also, you can personalize search engine ads, landing pages, and email campaigns according to a specific segment of your target audience.
+Also, you can personalize video ads, landing pages, and email campaigns according to a specific segment of your target audience.
 By using email management software tools, you can ensure that each email feels tailored to the recipient, making them more likely to engage with your content and continue building that essential long-term relationship.
 This will result in your customers recognizing that you know their interests and won’t bother them with irrelevant content.
 As a result, brand loyalty will increase and drive revenue growth.

 Design B2C marketing for consumers to boost UX

 When designing a B2C website/app or building a marketing strategy, keeping in mind B2C UX guidelines is vital.
 Your audience must always be on top of every decision relating to marketing, product offerings, services, and the like.
 The ultimate aim of B2C brands is to drive prospects to buy.
 So, designing your marketing campaigns for consumers will boost user experience and encourage customers to keep coming back.
 Furthermore, you’ll see a significant improvement in your bottom line and customer retention rate.
 Of course, to sustain this, you need to offer excellent customer service and keep coming up with new products to entice your target audience.
 The decisions relating to these can be improved by actively listening to your customers.